 The Childcare Program

-This program’s mission is to care for the orphaned, abandoned and impoverished children of Eastern Uganda.
+This program’s mission is to care for the at-risk and impoverished children of Eastern Uganda.
 This is one of the largest children’s centers that Love Volunteers places volunteers at, and is in fact a childcare center, primary school, secondary school, special needs unit, vocational school and clinic all in one.
 The facility was established and is run by a wonderful Dutch couple to meet the desperate needs of the local community.
-The children’s home caters to 200 children aged from 4 weeks to 16 years.
-The schools cater to the orphans and also the local community.
-The children’s home is run under religious beliefs and although the facility does not require volunteers to hold the same religious values, they do require volunteers to be courteous of their beliefs.
+The children’s center caters to 200 children aged from 4 weeks to 16 years.
+The schools cater to the children and also the local community.
+The children’s center is run under religious beliefs and although the facility does not require volunteers to hold the same religious values, they do require volunteers to be courteous of their beliefs.
 Volunteers play a major role in these facilities, helping to care for the children across all aspects and assisting with the running of the organizations.

 Goals of this Project:

 - Provide essential care to the vulnerable children of Uganda

 - Improve the future prospects of at-risk children in Eastern Uganda

 - Give impoverished children quality care, compassion and a sense of hope